The Comprehensive Primary Care Update

 Primary Care Internal Medicine will be held online this year, using live streaming, electronic Q&A, and other remote learning technologies.

-This program provides a comprehensive update of the most important changes and advances impacting primary care practice.
+This program provides a comprehensive and action-focused update of the most important changes and advances impacting front-line clinicians in primary care practice.
 Led by Harvard’s leading clinical faculty— representing more than 30 fields of medicine—you will receive comprehensive updates across the full spectrum of primary care medicine, including optimized approaches to patients with complex medical needs, along with guidance to incorporate them into everyday clinical practice.